myeong37in/discord_music_bot_proj/README.md

 Discord bot playing audio with given YouTube video link

 ### How to use it
- This bot is run in Amazon EC2.
+ This bot is run in Google Cloud Platform VM.
  Invite it to your server [Invite Link](https://discord.com/oauth2/authorize?client_id=1286312263631769620&permissions=35184375252992&integration_type=0&scope=bot)

  Enter '!manual' to see user manual